skybridgeskills/learning-mobility-guide/index.md

 ## Introduction and Purpose

 Learning mobility is the ability for people to carry, build, and articulate their learning—knowledge, skills, competencies, and credentials—across fragmented education and employment systems and throughout their lives.
-Achieving that vision requires digital credentialing infrastructure that keeps data flowing across the Learning Mobility Framework’s institutional verticals: Skills/Competency Articulation, Micro-Credentialing, Credit for Prior Learning (CPL), Transfer & Credit Mobility, and Workforce Alignment.
+Achieving that vision requires digital credentialing infrastructure that keeps data flowing across the Learning Mobility Framework's institutional verticals: Skills/Competency Articulation, Micro-Credentialing, Credit for Prior Learning (CPL), Transfer & Credit Mobility, and Workforce Alignment.

+Digital credentials are foundational infrastructure for both learning mobility and skills-based hiring systems.
+They enable learners to carry verified achievements across institutions and employers, while simultaneously enabling employers to identify qualified candidates based on verified competencies rather than traditional proxies like degrees or resumes.
+This dual function—supporting learner agency while enabling skills-based hiring—makes interoperable digital credentials critical infrastructure for modern education and workforce systems.

 The Digital Credentialing Issuance, Interoperability, and Verification Guide for Learning Mobility translates that framework into procurement-ready specifications for interoperable digital credentialing systems.
-It defines standardized interoperability profiles that ensure seamless credential exchange across different vendors and platforms so learners can confidently move their verified achievements wherever opportunity takes them.
+It defines standardized interoperability profiles that ensure seamless credential exchange across different vendors and platforms so learners can confidently move their verified achievements wherever opportunity takes them—whether to transfer institutions, employers, or other verifiers.

 Digital credentials act as vehicles that make learning mobility real.
 When issuers, holders, and verifiers all implement a common interoperability profile, credentials can move from learning environments to transfer evaluators and hiring systems without friction.
-The guidance in this document helps state, regional, and institutional leaders align their procurement, integration, and implementation activities with the Learning Mobility Framework so every workflow reinforces learner agency.
+The guidance in this document helps state, regional, and institutional leaders align their procurement, integration, and implementation activities with the Learning Mobility Framework so every workflow reinforces learner agency and enables skills-based hiring practices.

 This guide builds on iterative development work in the digital credentials ecosystem, including interoperability assessments performed as part of the [SkillsFWD](https://skillsfwd.org) program.
 These assessments confirmed that projects were able to successfully move credentials through end-to-end workflows by implementing interoperability profiles.
 The SkillsFWD assessments demonstrated a flexible approach that allowed each project to choose its own interoperability profile while ensuring that essential workflows were complete and that the rights and responsibilities defined by the program were fulfilled.
 This guide codifies those lessons learned into standardized profiles and assessment processes that enable implementers to self-assess and report their readiness to participate in all necessary workflows for their role.

 ### Purpose

-This guide serves as a technical specification that can be directly incorporated into Request for Proposals (RFPs) and procurement documents.
+This guide serves to organize technical requirements that can be directly incorporated into Request for Proposals (RFPs) and procurement documents.
 It enables funders and implementing organizations to specify exact technical requirements that ensure interoperability across the entire learning mobility ecosystem.
+By ensuring credentials can be reliably verified across systems, this guide enables skills-based hiring practices that match candidates to opportunities based on verified competencies rather than traditional credentials alone.

 ### Interoperability Profiles for Digital Credentials